 Stringent capital controls were imposed in Iceland in late 2008 in order to prevent large-scale capital flight and a complete collapse of the exchange rate.
 They were intended as a short-term measure to be removed as soon as possible, and as part of Iceland's first program with the IMF, the authorities committed to abolishing them before the two-year program would be over in November 2010.
-The IMF approved of the capital controls and the EFTA institutions did not object because, although the European Economic Area Agreement guarantees the free movement of capital, it envisages that protective measures may be taken during major economic or financial disturbances.
+The IMF approved of the capital controls and the EFTA institutions did not object, because although the European Economic Area Agreement guarantees the free movement of capital, it envisages that protective measures may be taken during major economic or financial disturbances.

-But here we are almost eight years later in September 2016, and the stringent capital controls are still in place, despite the fact that the banking crisis has been resolved to the government's satisfaction and Iceland has exhibited a more vigorous economic recovery than most Nordic countries.
-Indeed, most of Iceland's vital indicators are looking healthier today than they did before the crisis of 2008.
-Real GDP stands higher while inflation is running lower.
+But here we are eight years later in November 2016, and while partially liberalized this year, capital controls are still in place - despite the fact that the banking crisis has been resolved to the government's satisfaction and Iceland has exhibited a more vigorous economic recovery than most Nordic countries.
+Indeed, virtually all of Iceland's vital statistics are looking healthier today than they did before the crisis of 2008.
+Real GDP stands higher, while inflation is running lower.
 Exports have boomed, such that current account deficits have turned into surpluses.
 The post-crisis fiscal deficits have been eliminated.
 Official external assets are higher than ever and official external liabilities are lower than ever.
-And the exchange rate has been appreciating in both nominal and inflation-adjusted terms - this despite the fact that the Central Bank of Iceland (the CBI) has been intervening to buy foreign exchange to pay off the IMF, which it has done, and to bolster its own international reserves.
-In fact, the level of reserves has more than been tripled in both krona and euro terms since 2007.
+The currency has been appreciating in both nominal and inflation-adjusted terms - this despite the fact that the Central Bank of Iceland (the CBI) has been intervening to buy foreign exchange to pay off the IMF, which it has done, and to bolster its own hard-currency cash position.
+In fact, the level of reserves has more than been tripled in both krona and euro terms since 2007 - and it has never been stronger.

 The government had been unwilling to dismantle the capital controls until the banking system was recapitalized, their assets and liabilities were dealt with, and enormous losses were imposed on non-priority creditors.
 But by now that mission has also been accomplished.
-Direct state support to the financial sector during the crisis had amounted to some 34 percentage points of GDP, but after asset recoveries and transfers and debt forgiveness, the government is estimated by the IMF to have made a net gain in excess of 9 percent of GDP out of the banking crisis - a radically different outcome from the experience of all other European countries, which came out substantially more indebted.
-Of relevance to the balance of payments, and as a result of the banking system's resolution, Iceland's gross external debt has been cut from the equivalent of nearly 200 percent of GDP to about 130 percent of GDP by the start of this year.
+Direct state support to the financial sector during the crisis had amounted to some 34 percentage points of GDP, but after asset recoveries and transfers and debt forgiveness, the government is estimated by the IMF to have made a net gain in excess of 9 percent of GDP out of the banking crisis - a radically different outcome from the experience of all other European countries, which came out substantially more indebted in the wake of the 2008 crisis.
+Of relevance to the balance of payments, and as a product of the banking system's harsh resolution, Iceland's gross external debt has been cut from the equivalent of 250 percent of GDP in 2013 to about 130 percent of GDP this year.
+Iceland's net international investment position has swung from a negative 200 percent of GDP in 2008 to just about zero at present.